 If your mortgage isn’t portable or you don’t believe it’s right for you, you can either take out a new deal with your current lender or you can remortgage and apply with a different lender.

 When leaving your existing mortgage deal, you will likely have to pay early repayment charges before switching, unless you wait for the current deal to end.
 These charges are usually a percentage of the overall loan which will reduce over time.
-They can be as much as 5% if the mortgage deal is in its first couple of years.
+They can be as much as 5% if the mortgage deal is less than five years through its usual term.